picatostas/ESS_dg_welder_robot/README.md

 ### cnc_interface

-Purpose : Sends GCODE through serial to the CNC Suscribed topics:
+Sends GCODE through serial to the CNC

+#### Suscribed topics:

 -       XYZ coordinates cmd

 -       CNC stop

-Published topics:
+#### Published topics:
 -       CNC movement status & position

 ### Dummy welder

-Purpose :Core of the system, generates trajectories and has 2 FSM to control everything Suscribed topics:
+Core of the system, generates trajectories and has 2 FSM to control everything

+#### Suscribed topics:

 - Blade & ref location

 - CNC status

 - Laser status

 - Welder cmd

-Published topics:
+#### Published topics:

 - Detection query

 - Welder status

 - Laser cmd

 - Cnc cmd & stop

 - Welder progress

 ### Laser_ctrl

-Purpose: Controls the activation of the laser, checking that the status is the one that has to be in any moment
+Controls the activation of the laser, checking that the status is the one that has to be in any moment

-Suscribed topics:
+#### Suscribed topics:

 - Laser cmd

 - Camera frames

 - Camera info

-Published topics:
+#### Published topics:

 - Camera frames with crosshair

 ### Welder_node_gui

-Purpose: Gui to control welder.
+GUI to control welder.
 Reads from the Qt Gui file and runs the GUI within rqt ROS gui framework

-Suscribed topics:
+#### Suscribed topics:

 - Welder status, time & progress

 - Camera frames with crosshair

 - Laser cmd

-Published topics:
+#### Published topics:

 - Welder cmd